Pierre Poivre was a French naturalist and administrator of La Reunion and Mauritius. He is said to have a strong-willed character.

 He sent his confidant Antoine Gillot to Mahé to plant a spice garden (now Jardin du Roi).

 Cloves, nutmeg and cinnamon grew in the garden until it was destroyed in May 1780.
-Fortunately, nature has found great ways to grow the seeds over the whole garden Island to distribute.
+Fortunately nature has found great ways to spread the seeds all over the island.

 Cinnamon trees now grow almost everywhere on the islands.